omvmike/config-storage/README.md

 Also container use `/tmp` folder as a working directory.
 So you can mount your project folder to container `/tmp` to use relative paths in your config files.

+You can provide authorisation key file as a base64 string in `GCP_KEY_FILE` environment variable.
+Alternatively, you can use `GCP_KEY_FILE_PATH` environment variable to provide path to your key file.

 ```yaml
 version: '3.8'